 If you are looking for more than just video conversion or simple edits I can look after all your video requirements and have a network of colleagues in the industry I can put you in touch with.

 Video tapes are not the most robust pieces of tech and occasionally tapes do get “creased”.
 These can usually be repaired with a little bit of tape damage, but if the tape snaps (or has been repaired before I get it) there may be no recovery.
+Film deteriorates over time and become brittle.
+If there are edits (using cement or glue) these can come apart.
+If I need to repair the films there may be an additional charge.

 The tapes I receive will be acclimatised and physically inspected before putting them in a player.